lucpod/aws-lambda-workshop/lessons/04-timezone-conversion-api/README.md

 ## Goal

-The goal of this exercise is to learn how to use external libraries like [moment-timezone](https://www.npmjs.com/package/moment-timezone) and path parameters in your Lamnda Functions.
+The goal of this exercise is to learn how to use external libraries like [moment-timezone](https://www.npmjs.com/package/moment-timezone) and path parameters in your Lambda Functions.

 ## Install dependencies